Thank you.

 And this death of emptiness is brought on when you start telling the truth that everything I've done doesn't bring fulfillment.

-You just simply tell the truth to yourself that no matter what it is,
+When you just simply tell the truth to yourself that no matter what it is.

 It may be pleasant,